wp-plugins/ebaystore-for-stores/readme.txt

 === eBaystore-for-stores ===
 Contributors: chrismis
 Donate link: http://www.edeetion.com
-Tags: auction, listing
+Tags: auction, listing, ebay
 Requires at least: 2.5
-Tested up to: 3.X
+Tested up to: 4.X
-Stable tag: 3.0
+Stable tag: 4.0
 License: GPLv2 or laterLicense URI: http://www.gnu.org/licenses/gpl-2.0.html

-eBaystore-for-stores is a plugin allowing to display eBay auctions from a unique eBay store, in a river news html interface.
+eBaystore-for-stores is a plugin allowing to display eBay auctions from a unique eBay store, in a table view or a column interface.

 == Description ==

-eBaystore is a plugin allowing to display eBay auctions from a unique eBay store, as a html river news in any Wordpress page, or wordpress module.
+eBaystore is a plugin allowing to display eBay auctions from a unique eBay store, as a table view or a column in any Wordpress page, or wordpress module.
 Just select some parameters to match your needs and your listing will be automatically displayed in the module.
 This module uses the the latest API available on Ebay developer website.
 Our plugins are eBay compatible application certified.